Armed Forces Personnel - Army

 In some circumstances if you pay a higher price for cover because of your position in the Armed Forces you can claim back a percentage of the extra premium by use of a JPA F010 form.
 This is only done by your personnel department and cannot be completed or guaranteed by insurance provider or broker.

-The Special Risks Bureau often handle enquires for members of the Armed Forces, example occupations are:
+We often help members of the Armed Forces, example occupations are: